SX-Aurora/SX-Aurora.github.io/_posts/2018-12-09-py-veosinfo-docs.md

 * load and memory statistics of VEs,
 * information on processes running on the VEs,
 * fan, temperature, voltage of VEs,
+* reading and setting the VE core affinity of processes,
 * various statistical infos,
 * a mechanism to read VE register values of own processes.